 Diverticulitis is usually diagnosed during an acute attack.
 Because abdominal pain can indicate a number of problems, your doctor will need to rule out other causes for your symptoms.

-Your doctor will likely start with a physical examination, which will include checking your abdomen for tenderness.
+Your doctor will start with a physical examination, which will include checking your abdomen for tenderness.
 Women generally have a pelvic examination as well to rule out pelvic disease.

 After that, the following tests are likely: